MeasureAuthoringTool/bonnie-patient-conversion/conversion/ProcedureCommon.md

       <td>Components</td>
       <td>N/A</td>
       <td>Procedure does not include components and the concept of components references a observation that is a result of the procedure (Observation.partOf) for which that observation has components consistent with the Observation component modeling recommendation in FHIR.</td>
+      <td>Need stan ?
+We have components not sure how to map comments confusing?</td>
     </tr>
     <tr>
       <td>Component code</td>